 Without clear tracking, it’s difficult to identify issues that could delay arrivals.
 This often results in missed delivery times and frustrated customers.

-Implement management systems with tracking capabilities that provide supply chain visibility from origin to destination.
+Solution: Implement management systems with tracking capabilities that provide supply chain visibility from origin to destination.
 Real-time updates let you address delays before they impact delivery performance.

 Problem #4: Inaccurate Delivery Window Calculations